PRABAKARANBALACHANDAR/Nutrivision_CV/README.md

 # Food Nutrition Analyzer

-A web application that uses Google's Gemini API to analyze food images and provide nutritional information.
+A web application that uses a VAE to analyze food images and provide nutritional information.

 ## Features